Date: Tuesday, 27 September 2022; 43rd Anniversary.

 Sponsor: United Nations World Tourism Organization (UNWTO)

-In September 1979, at its Third Session in Torremolinos, Spain, the UNWTO General Assembly decided to proclaim September 27 as World Tourism Day, commencing in the year 1980.
+In September 1979, at its 3rd session in Torremolinos, Spain, the UNWTO General Assembly decided to proclaim 27 September of each year as World Tourism Day, commencing in the year 1980.
 This date was chosen to coincide with an milestone in world tourism – the anniversary of the adoption of the UNWTO Statutes on 27 September 1970.

-In October 1997, at its Twelfth Session in Istanbul, Turkey, the UNWTO General Assembly decided to designate a host country each year to act as the organization’s partner in the celebration of World Tourism Day.
+In October 1997, at its 12th session in Istanbul, Turkey, the UNWTO General Assembly decided to designate a host country each year to act as the organization’s partner in the celebration of World Tourism Day.